EgorOrachyov/Berserk/README.md

 It will be written in C++11 with support for OpenGL graphics, OpenAL audio, Bullet Physics, Assimp importer for models, FreeImage texture loader and FreeType font loader.

 **The engine will provide** significant functionality in memory management, math, SIMD instruction set utilisation, working with strings, multi-threading, exporting/importing various kinds of resources (such as textures, geometry, audio files and etc.), displaying fonts and texts, graphical post-processing effects and realistic visualization.

+**The idea** behind this hobby project is to implement a simple, compact, friendly, and at the same time powerful enough engine in order to create a 3d third-person platformer game, which is fully featured with modern graphics, visual effects, audio, physics, and scripting features.
+Since I am a big fan of 3d-graphics, games, and programming, this project will allow me to practice my skills as well as have a lot of fun with fancy programming tasks and design decisions.

-**At this moment** the primary core functionality is done.
-Main rendering functionality and shader core are in the development process.
-Old project sources with screenshots and descriptions could be found in earlier commits.
+**At this moment** the primary goal is to create core structure with all usable stuff, which will be expanded later by the other engine modules/components.

 **Note**: project under heavy development.
-It is not ready to use.

 ## License